-The Physics subjects studied include: Heat, Energy, Electricity, Radioactivity, Forces and Motion, Waves, and Cosmology.
+The topics studied include: Energy, Electricity, Radioactivity, Forces and Motion, Waves, and Electromagnetism.

-Pupils in the higher science sets are entered for Physics, Chemistry and Biology at GCSE and pupils in the lower sets for Combined Science: Trilogy (which is worth two GCSE awards).
+Pupils in the higher science sets are entered for Physics, Chemistry and Biology at GCSE, while pupils in the lower sets are entered for Combined Science: Trilogy (which is worth two GCSE awards).

-There is no coursework in the assessments at GCSE – instead there are a series of 'required practicals' that pupils complete as part of their course.
+There is no coursework assessment at GCSE – instead there are a series of 'required practicals' that pupils complete as part of their course.
 Practical skills are assessed in the written examinations.

-In Lower Sixth, the Year 1 course content includes the study of Measurements and Their Errors, Particles and Radiation, Waves, Mechanics and Energy and Electricity.
-The Year 2 course content includes the study of Further Mechanics and Thermal Physics, Fields and Nuclear Physics and Special Relativity.
-Some students may opt to study Astrophysics, Medical Physics, Electronics or Engineering.
+In the Lower Sixth, the Year 1 course content includes the study of Measurements and their Errors, Particles and Radiation, Waves, Mechanics and Electricity.
+The Year 2 course content includes the study of Further Mechanics, Thermal Physics, Fields, Nuclear Physics and Special Relativity.
+Some pupils may opt to study Astrophysics, Medical Physics, Electronics or Engineering.